davidhoksza/bayescreen/README.md

 * General model information (list features, used fragment types, feature generator)
 * Importance of feature values in decreasing order.
 If the `-f` option is turned on, all the values are present, otherwise only the top 50 are listed.

+### Contributing

+We welcome any bug reports, enhancement requests, and other contributions.
+To submit a bug report or enhancement request, please use the GitHub issues tracker or contact directly David Hoksza.